omarkohl/rationality-freiburg.de/content/en/posts/getting-started.md

     humans and society work the way they do and how we reached the current situation.

+* HPMOR
+* Some good Robin Hanson text
+* Some good SCC text
+* Replacing guilt
+* Arbital Bayes's rule

 # Books & E-Books

-* Thinking, fast and slow
+* Daniel Kahnemann Thinking fast and slow
-* The Scout Mindset
+* Julia Galef The Scout Mindset
+* HPMOR
+* Rationality From AI to Zombies
+* Carl Sagan Demon Haunted World
-* How To Win Friends and Influence People
+* Win Friends and Influence People
+* Haidt the righteous mind

 # Audio

 * Rationally Speaking Podcast
+* The Sequences
+* hpmor

 # Video

-* Galef
+* Julia Galef talks
+* Yudkowsky talks